IBM/graph-db-insights/README.md

 ![](doc/source/images/config.png)

 * Select the cells below `4.
-Loading the Configuration and Data Files.` to load the files used by the notebook.
+Loading the Configuration and Data Files` to load the files used by the notebook.
 * Run the cell below `4.1.
 Loading the config.json` to load the configuration file.
 * Select `Insert to code` below Graphdb-Insights.csv(movie dataset) and click Insert Pandas Dataframe from the dropdown in the next cell `4.2.
-Loading the Imdb movie data`
+Loading the IMDb movie data`

 ![](doc/source/images/pandas.png)